skupperproject/skupper/cmd/bootstrap/README.md

-In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, or using the quay.io/skupper/bootstrap container image by calling `./cmd/bootstrap/bootstrap.sh` (this image is not yet produced automatically in the CI, so it might be eventually outdated).
+In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, or using the quay.io/skupper/bootstrap container image by calling `./cmd/bootstrap/bootstrap.sh` with the appropriate flags.

 It is important to mention that the bootstrap procedure executed by the provided `bootstrap` binary, will be incorporated into the Skupper CLI shortly.